mortoni/Private-Blockchain/markdowns/getBlockByIndex.md

-# Get Block By Id
+# Get Block by Id

 Get the details of a block.